brodycj/hyperapp-like-native-view-demo/README.md

 ## About

-Simple counter app on React Native with mini rewrite of Hyperapp state/action management, inspired by Hyperapp demo in <https://github.com/hyperapp/hyperapp#getting-started>
+Simple counter app demo on React Native with mini rewrite of Hyperapp state/action management, with support for side effects, inspired by Hyperapp demo in <https://github.com/hyperapp/hyperapp#getting-started>.

 MOTIVATION: